 - What is the camera’s lowest ISO?
-Many modern cameras go down to 50 or 64.
+Many modern cameras go down to 50 or 64 with their extended ISO range.
 The lower the better.

 - Make sure the camera has a manual mode.
 Manual mode (the mode where you can pick all the settings) is very important for night photography.

 - Can the camera be remote controlled?
-Either by an app or by a seperate controller.
+Either by an app or by a separate controller.

 - Use the lowest ISO possible in most cases, but don’t be afraid to try some higher ISOs to see the effect.

-- Usually, you want to use the lowest ISO and a high F-number (F/22, F/18, etc) for a wider focus area.
+- Usually, you want to use the lowest ISO and a high F-number (F/8, F/11, etc) for a wider focus area.
 This means you will be using a slow shutter speed.
 As such, a tripod or flat surface is usually required.

 - Play with different shutter speeds – every speed will give you a different effect, and sometimes you will get totally unexpected results.

 - Long exposure shots take a lot of patience.
 One car driving erratically can ruin your light trails.
 The wrong red light can make the cars stop and ruin the flow.
 Patience is key, usually, it takes 10 long exposures of the same location to get the perfect one.

 - Focus on dark areas of your image to help remove some of the highlights.